Computational Modelling of Learning and Decision-Making

 Our research integrates both mathematical and experimental work.
 Computational modelling, structural and functional neuroimaging, and functional connectivity analysis are accompanied by behavioral and physiological assessments, quantitative meta-analyses of neuroimaging data, Bayesian and multivariate statistical modelling.
 The integration of several academic disciplines is expected to deepen and extend our knowledge about learning and decision-making in general as well as about their population- or disease-specific alterations.

-Our research is funded by the German Research Foundation (DFG) and the German Federal Ministry of Education and Research (BMBF).
+Our research was funded by the German Research Foundation (DFG) and the German Federal Ministry of Education and Research (BMBF).